 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This Code is based on International Financial Reporting Standards.

-On 28 September 2017 I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's and Pension Fund's financial position and transactions.
+On 28 September 2017, I issued an unqualified audit opinion on the 2016-17 financial statements confirming that they present a true and fair view of the Council's financial position and transactions.
 My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members at the Council Meeting on 20 September 2017, in my Audit of Financial Statements report.
+The key matters arising from the accounts audit were reported to members of the Audit Committee and Full Council in my 'Audit of Financial Statements report' on 20 and 27 September 2017 respectively.